jedlimlx/Cellular-Automaton-Viewer/wiki/Rule-Support.md

 # 1D Cellular Automaton
 CAViewer also supports 1D rules via the format used by Wolfram Alpha.
 This includes B0 rules.

-The code that simulates 1D rules can be found [here](../src/main/java/sample/model/rules/OneDimensional.java).
+The code that simulates 1D rules can be found [here](../src/main/java/sample/model/rules/misc/OneDimensional.java).

 #### Rulestring format
 W\<wolframNumber\> <br>
 R\<range\>,C\<states\>,W\<wolframNumber\> <br>

+# History Rules
+History rules have 7 or more states.
+They are based on the HistoricalLife rule.
+See [here](https://conwaylife.com/wiki/OCA:LifeHistory) for more information.

+History rules are supported by:
+- [x] 2-state HROT

 # B0 rules